Get Out of Your Recruiter’s Way!

 If your job description is done correctly, (including detailed deliverables and expectations, necessary experience, and company culture) a candidate’s fit should be evident quickly.
 Avoid forcing candidates to go through more than three rounds of interviews.
 Remember, you paid a recruiter to do most of the legwork for you up front!

 There should be a core group of two to three key stakeholders making the final hiring decision.
 Typically, these are the hiring manager and any relevant leaders.

 Don’t stalk the recruiter

 Your recruiter is diligently working for you.
-Constantly pinging him or her with emails or calls to check-in slows the process.
+Constantly pinging him with emails or calls just to “check-in” slows the process.
 Determine deadlines, expectations, and a communication strategy at the onset of your partnership… then respect those deadlines—giving your recruiter space to work his or her magic.

 Remember, you hired a recruiter for a reason—expertise, access to (not-always-easy-to-find) top candidates and clients, and a proven track record for filling searches.
-You can make your recruiter’s job easier by allowing space for their best work to be done.
-Come alongside your recruiter to help ensure the best candidate is found, but don’t become an obstacle at every turn.
+Make your recruiter’s job easier by allowing space for their best work to be done.
+Help ensure the best candidate is found, but don’t become an obstacle at every turn.